redis/redis-doc/commands/hrandfield.md

-When called with just the _key_ argument, return a random field from the hash value stored at the _key_.
+When called with just the _key_ argument, return a random field from the [Redis hash](/docs/data-types/hashes) that's stored at the _key_.

 If the provided _count_ argument is positive, return an array of **distinct fields**.
 The array's length is either _count_ or the hash's number of fields (`HLEN`), whichever is lower.